Swiss Food specialties

 In some regions, it`s also popular to serve Rösti as a main course with additional ingredients such as bacon, fried or sunny side up eggs.

 Tour pairing: Available on following tours: Jungfraujoch, Mt.
 Schilthorn, Mt.
 Titlis, Mt.
-Säntis & Appenzell, Glacier 3000, and all Zermatt tours
+Säntis & Appenzell & Zermatt & Gornergrat

 Käseschnitte